redis/ioredis/README.md

 Just like other commands, `scanStream` has a binary version `scanBufferStream`, which returns an array of buffers.
 It's useful when the key names are not utf8 strings.

-There're also `hscanStream`, `zscanStream` and `sscanStream` to iterate elements in a hash, zset and set.
-The interface of them is similar to `scanStream` except the first argument is the key name:
+There are also `hscanStream`, `zscanStream` and `sscanStream` to iterate through elements in a hash, zset and set.
+The interface of each is similar to `scanStream` except the first argument is the key name:

 ```javascript